Namrata2615/Appointment/README.md

 Automatic Responsive Image Slideshow in About Page.
 XAMPP - MySQL (Database Server) & Apache (Webserver).
 Localhost(open with) - http://localhost/registration/registration.php
-;registation - Name of the folder in C: drive-xampp-htdocs in which all the files of the website is stored(can be different for others if stored with other folder name).
+;registation - Name of the folder in C: drive-xampp-htdocs in which all the files of this website is stored(can be different for others if stored with other folder name).